pelchers/sponsator-vrttppd-render-v1/@docs/guides/local_vs_hosted_guide.md

 - In both environments: Uses `JWT_SECRET` environment variable with fallback to `'2322'`
 - In production: `JWT_SECRET` is set in Render environment variables
+- In plain English: This code checks if a user is properly logged in:
+- It examines the authentication token sent with the request
+- It uses a secret key to verify the token is legitimate
+- If the token is valid, it identifies the user and allows the request to proceed
+- If the token is invalid or missing, it rejects the request
+- It uses the same secret key in both development and production (from environment settings)
+- This ensures only authenticated users can access protected features

 ### 5. Database Connection